-How to Make a Handy 2-in-1 Planter and Privacy Screen
+How to Make a Combination Outdoor Planter and Privacy Screen

-Gain some privacy in style with this easy privacy screen great for small spaces.
+Gain some privacy in style with this easy-to-build privacy screen great for small decks or patios.

 - (6) L brackets or U brackets